MrMushrooooom/opencode/sdks/vscode-v2/README.md

-# OpenCode V2 VS Code Extension
+# OpenCode VS Code Extension (Beta)

 A Visual Studio Code extension that integrates [opencode](https://opencode.ai) directly into your development workflow with an enhanced chat interface.

+> **Note**: This is a Beta release.
+We're actively improving the extension based on user feedback.

 ## Prerequisites